johnedstone/bitnami-wordpress-migration/Readme.md

 ```
 mkdir /opt/bitnami/apps/<your_app>/custom_nginx_conf

-# Add your custom configuration with the editor of your choice
+Comment: Add your custom configuration with the editor of your choice
 vim /opt/bitnami/apps/<your_app>/custom_nginx_conf/custom.conf

-# And, update your private_vars.yaml variable custom_nginx_conf
+Comment: And, update your private_vars.yaml variable custom_nginx_conf
-# with the path to your file
+Comment: with the path to your file

-# In this custom.conf file you might have a path
+Comment: In this custom.conf file you might have a path
-# to Jet Pack's nginx.conf file such as this
+Comment: to Jet Pack's nginx.conf file such as this
 include "/opt/bitnami/apps/<your_app>/nginx.conf";
-# Note: JetPack will also ask you to update wp-conf.php with a define('...') statement
+Comment: Note: JetPack will also ask you to update wp-conf.php with a define('...') statement

 ```